Re^2TAL: Rewiring Pretrained Video Backbones for Reversible Temporal Action Localization: Introduction

-Reversible networks~\cite{revnet, revvit} provide an elegant solution to drastically reduce the feature activation memory during training.
+Reversible networks~\cite{revnet, irevnet, revvit,revgraphnn} provide an elegant solution to drastically reduce the feature activation memory during training.
 Their input can be recovered from the output via a reverse computation.
 Therefore, the intermediate activation maps, which are used for back propagation, do not need to be cached during the forward pass (as illustrated in Fig.~\ref{fig:gpu_mem}).
-While previous reversible convolutional backbones~\cite{revnet, irevnet} suffer from an accuracy drop due to the tight constraint of end-to-end reversibility, \cite{revvit} proposes a reversible transformer with hybrid reversible and non-reversible computation that achieves performance parity with non-reversible networks.
-This offers a promising approach to enable memory-efficient end-to-end TAL training.
+This offers a promising approach to enable memory-efficient end-to-end TAL training, and various reversible architectures have been proposed, such as RevNet~\cite{revnet}, and RevViT~\cite{revvit}.
 However, these works design a specific reversible architecture and train for a particular dataset.
 Due to their new architecture, they also need to train the networks from scratch, requiring a significant amount of compute resources.

 Conversely, it would be beneficial to be able to convert existing non-reversible video backbones to reversible ones, which would \textbf{(1)} avail a large variety of architectures and \textbf{(2)} allow us to reuse the large compute resources that had already been invested in training the non-reversible video backbones.
 Since pre-trained video backbones are a crucial part of TAL, the ability to convert off-the-shelf backbones to reversible ones is a key to unleash their power in this task.